-Texas will be eligible for a federal capitalization grant from funds appropriated by Congress for Federal Fiscal Year (FFY) 2019.
-The TWDB will use the grant, along with other available sources of funds, to offer up to \$250,000,000 for projects in this SFY 2020 IUP.
-The sources of funds include the FFY 2019 capitalization grant, unexpended funds from prior grants, state match, principal and interest repayments from financial assistance, investment earnings, additional cash resources, and if demand warrants, the net proceeds from bond issues.
+Texas is eligible for a federal capitalization grant from funds appropriated by Congress for Federal Fiscal Year (FFY) 2020.
+The TWDB will use the grant, along with other available sources of funds, to offer up to \$150,000,000 for projects in this SFY 2021 IUP.
+The sources of funds include the FFY 2020 capitalization grant, state match, principal and interest repayments from financial assistance, investment earnings, additional cash resources, and if demand warrants, the net proceeds from bond issues.

-The DWSRF program offers subsidies in the form of both below-market interest rates and additional subsidization.
-The additional subsidization is offered as principal forgiveness to eligible disadvantaged communities, very small systems, urgent need projects, and green projects.
+The DWSRF program offers subsidized interest rates and additional subsidization in the form of principal forgiveness.
+The principal forgiveness is offered to eligible disadvantaged communities, very small systems, urgent need projects, and green projects.
 Throughout the IUP, this principal forgiveness may be referred to as Additional Subsidization, Disadvantaged Community funding, including Disadvantaged Community funding for Small / Rural only, Subsidized Green funding, Very Small Systems funding, or Urgent Need funding.